 In addition to ranking up to 12 schools on the citywide high school application, students may apply to New York City’s nine specialized high schools.
 These nine schools admit students through a separate, competitive admissions process.
 Eight of the specialized high schools require students to take an entrance exam called the Specialized High School Admissions Test (SHSAT).
 More than 25,000 students take the SHSAT, with roughly 5,000 seats open for 9th-graders and far fewer available for incoming 10th-graders.

 The ninth specialized school is LaGuardia High School for Music and Art and Performing Arts.
-Instead of admitting students based on the SHSAT, LaGuardia selects students based on an audition as well as a review of middle school grades, state test scores and records of attendance.
+Instead of admitting students based on the SHSAT, LaGuardia selects students based on an audition as well as a review of their middle school academic record.

 Students find out if they are offered a seat at a specialized high school in March.

-• October-November: Attend borough high school fairs.
+• October-November: Attend at least on more high school fair.
 Take the specialized high school exam.
 Continue to attend open houses and school tours.

 If you move to New York City mid-year or over summer